mathieuchot/Haveibeenpwn-script/README.md

 used for this article: http://blog.mathieuchot-plassot.com/personal-vendetta-data-breach-investigation/
 ------------------------------------------------------------------------------------------------------------
 # Advanced generator
--mail-generator.py: Simple mail generator/checker with mutiple arguments for haveibeenpwn.com
+-evilpwner.py: Mail generator/checker with mutiple arguments for haveibeenpwn.com

-./mailgenerator.py -f 'mathieu' -l 'chot-plassot' -s '1337' -p 'protonmail.com'
+./evilpwner.py -n 'mathieu' 'chot-plassot' [-s '1337'] [-p 'protonmail.com']
+./evilpwner.py -u 'superusername' [-p 'me.com']

-This script generate an advanced list of emails and check if those emails have been pwned on haveibeenpwn.com
+This script generate a list of emails and check if those emails have been pwned on haveibeenpwn.com